choosemyweed/choosemyweed.github.io/_posts/2016-07-02-pearl-scout-cookies.md

 This strain may throw you a curveball or two.
 Got an unfinished project?
 You'll find the enthusiasm to complete half of the half that you had previously completed.
-You those of you who lost count, that's 1/4 of the project left to finish.
+For those of you not keeping track, that's *1/4* of the project left to finish.

 ![closer look at pearl scout cookies](https://s31.postimg.org/bkwvah0nv/pearl_scout_close_up_2.jpg)